mpeterv/luacheck/README.md

 ## Installation

-The easiest way to install Luacheck is to use [LuaRocks](https://luarocks.org/).
+### Using LuaRocks

 From your command line run the following command (using `sudo` if necessary):

 ```
 luarocks install luacheck
 ```

 If it is not possible to install [LuaFileSystem](http://keplerproject.github.io/luafilesystem/) in your environment, use `luarocks install luacheck --deps-mode=none`.
-For parallel checking Luacheck additionally requires [LuaLanes](https://github.com/LuaLanes/lanes), which can be installed using LuaRocks as well.
+For parallel checking Luacheck additionally requires [LuaLanes](https://github.com/LuaLanes/lanes), which can be installed using LuaRocks as well (`luarocks install lanes`).

-### Binary download
+### Windows binary download

 For Windows there is single-file 64-bit binary distribution, bundling Lua 5.3.4, Luacheck, LuaFileSystem, and LuaLanes using [LuaStatic](https://github.com/ers35/luastatic):
 [download](https://github.com/mpeterv/luacheck/releases/download/0.21.2/luacheck.exe).

-### Manual installation

-For manual installation, only a Lua interpreter binary is required.

-1. Download and unpack latest Luacheck release ([.zip](https://github.com/mpeterv/luacheck/archive/0.21.2.zip), [.tar.gz](https://github.com/mpeterv/luacheck/archive/0.21.2.tar.gz)).
-2. Run `install.lua <path>` script using the Lua interpreter.
-If Lua interpreter is not in `PATH`, invoke it using absolute path.
-3. Add `<path>/bin` to PATH or run Luacheck as `<path>/bin/luacheck`.

 ## Basic usage